margaretleedees2/margaretleedees2.github.io/source/_posts/2013-10-20-inheritance-and-mixins.markdown

 	end

 A Rose and Moss are a type of plant but also have their own specialized things they can do.
-Its important to note that a Class can only inherit features from one other class.
+Its important to note that in Ruby, at least, a Class can only inherit features from **one** other class.

 This brings us to Modules and Mixins.
 Modules are, according to [Ruby docs](http://www.ruby-doc.org/core-1.9.3/Module.html), a collection of methods and constants.
-Ruby itself possesses a number of modules in its standard library.
+Hmmm.
+Need more help here.
+As it turns out, Ruby itself possesses a number of modules in its standard library.
 A quick example in IRB:

 	irb> Math.sqrt(2)
    	=>1.41421